-Enjoy excellent views of London 365 days of the year or check out their seasonal events including yoga and photography sessions.
+Enjoy excellent views of London 365 days of the year or check out The London Eye‘s seasonal events including yoga and photography sessions.

 Take a free, self-guided walking tour of Sherlock Holmes sights in London.

-It takes less than five minutes to walk between the two and there’s lots of people watching, street performers, galleries and museums to visit en-route.
+It takes less than five minutes to walk between the two and there are lots of people watching, street performers, galleries and museums to visit en-route.
 Step at Pret on the corner if you get peckish.

-The Crystal Maze LIVE Experience is now open to kids aged 13+ and offers 75 minutes full of fun, challenges and laughter.
+The Crystal Maze LIVE Experience is open to kids aged 13+ and offers 75 minutes of fun, challenges and laughter.

 Teams are led around the attraction by a charismatic and eccentric Maze Master, who will guide you through the maze’s four themed zones: Aztec, Medieval, Industrial and Futuristic, with the ultimate goal of winning a crystal.